danilenzo/hangman/README.md

 # Hangman Game

+## Table of Contents

+1. Description
+2. Project Goal
+3. Set-up
+4. How Does it work?
+5. What did I learn?
+6. File Structure

 ## 1. Description

 Hangman is a guessing game.
 Player thinks of a word, phrase, or sentence and the other tries to guess it by suggesting letters or numbers within a certain number of guesses.